The Doraemons: Special

 The Doraemons Special (ザ☆ドラえもんズ スペシャル, Za Doraemonzu Supesharu): A spin-off of The Doraemons manga series, written by Masaru Miyazaki and illustrated by Yukihiro Mitani.
 It has a similar premise to the original The Doraemons, albeit with a much darker, more serious and dramatic tone.
 This action-oriented spin-off focuses on Nobita Nobi's adventures with the Doraemons, and involves many fictional (such as Arsene Lupin, Pinocchio, etc...) and real-life historical figures (Cleopatra, Nostradamus, etc...), as well as events that have happened in real life.
 This series ran from December 1996 to September 2002 with twelve volumes released.

 Robot School Memories

 The Doraemons Special: Robot Training School: A spin-off of The Doraemons manga series created by Yukihiro Mitani, focusing on The Doraemons' past journeys in the Robot School.
 It is part of The Doraemons Special spin-off series, and ran from May 1999 to January 2003 with three volumes.

 Anime

 The Doraemons characters first made their debut in animated form in the 1995 short film 2112: The Birth of Doraemon.
-From 1996 to 2002, The Doraemons characters have appeared in several short films released alongside the mainline theatrical feature films, with some featuring Dorami in at least two short films released for the subseries.
+From 1996 to 2002, The Doraemons characters appeared in several short films released alongside the mainline theatrical feature films, with two short films starring Dorami alongside the Doraemons released for the subseries.